lizconlan/lhc.indexer/README.md

 Deliberately doesn't build the database as it assumes that the database has already been created and populated by the Collider.

+## Erm, why is this separate?

+We wanted to have the option to run this from its own box, although we're not necessarily going to implement it that way.
+So the Collider, the Indexer and the Search Front End are going to go into their own repos.

 ## Assumptions

 * Ruby 2.0.x